 These MBI figures are not tied in any way to an enrollee’s birth date or other personally identifiable information.
 Rather, the numbers are randomly generated and then assigned to Medicare recipients.

-Once the new ID cards are in effect, Medicare enrollees should expect to use these new MBI identification numbers for both the receipt of Medicare health care benefits, as well as for claims and billing related purposes.
+Once the new ID cards are in effect, Medicare enrollees should expect to use these new MBI identification numbers for both the receipt of Medicare health care benefits, as well as for claims and billing-related purposes.

-By replacing the Social Security number-based ID cards, both Medicare and the Social Security Administration will be better able to help consumers with protecting their private health care and financial information, as well as federal health care benefit and service payments.
+By replacing the Social Security number-based ID cards, both Medicare and the Social Security Administration will be better able to help consumers with protecting their private health care and financial information, as well as federal health care benefits and service payments.

 When to Expect Your New Identification Card from Medicare

 The first group of new Medicare cards was mailed out in April of this year.
 However, the transition process is expected to take up to one year, with ID cards being sent between April 2018 and April 2019, based on enrollees’ geographic location.

 Those who are initially enrolling in Medicare for the very first time, however, will be among the first in the nation to receive these new ID cards.
 For those who are already enrolled in Medicare, the new cards will automatically be sent out, with no need to contact Medicare (unless the enrollee’s address has to be updated).

 During the Medicare identification card transition period, Medicare beneficiaries will have the option of using either their current Social Security number-based Health Insurance Claim Number, or their new MBI identification number.
 Then, as of January 1, 2020, all enrollees must use their new ID card numbers for their Medicare transactions.

 Just as with the current Medicare identification cards, the MBI should be kept confidential, and should also be protected just like any other personally identifiable information.
 Likewise, once the new Medicare ID card has been received, it is important to destroy the old card, as this can help to reduce the likelihood of becoming the victim of fraud or identity theft.